-Let’s say you shoot jewelry one day, and the next you are shooting pottery.
+Let’s say you photograph jewelry one day, and the next you are photographing pottery.
 To get the shine and brilliance of gold and silver you will need a macro lens while the pottery will not necessarily need the power of the macro lens.
 By getting a camera body that allows you to change your lens you will never feel limited in your sessions.
 This is also true for shooting with your phone.
 You will quickly realize that a fixed lens limits your ability to capture professional level images.

 Check my picks for the best product photography lenses

 The Canon EOS 6D Mark II is an intriguing option for anyone looking to take their camera skills to the next level.
 The options are endless with this camera – from capturing superb wildlife pictures, to capturing pro quality product shots.
 Plus, you will have access to some really creative features like a built-in DSLR timelapse movie mode which can record footage for hours and hours on end.

 Who It’s For: With its hybrid autofocus system which includes phase detection, the Canon EOS 6D Mark II is a great option for everyone from amateur to professional photographers.
 The camera has a compact and lightweight design making it a great option for travel.
 It can be used either in your studio or on location, so there really is no need to have more than one camera in your collection.